Ballroom Dance Bashed and Re-Bashed: Controversial Moments in the Waltz's History

 Revisions Had A Few Moral Kinks

-To curtail "puppy love" from the way it's danced, the education ministry revised the dance steps.
+To curtail "puppy love" from the way the routines were danced, the education ministry revised the dance steps.
 They allowed children to dance in fours or switch partners during durations of dances, pretty much like the cotillions of old.

 But the revised scheme did not sit well with one middle school.
-They had to opt out of it because a dance ended with girls falling into their boy partners' arms.
+They had to opt out of it because a dance routine ended with girls falling into their male partners' arms.

 Although the waltz suffered bad times thanks to morals against it, it became a popular dance for the ballroom.
 Just think how dull it would be without both the good and bad times of its development!